Ombi-app/Ombi.Docs/docs/settings/all-the-arrs.md

 Depending on the service, you may have this appear several times.
 There will be a button to 'get' these from the service.
 Click it, wait, and select one.
 If it doesn't work, save the settings and "Test Connectivity".
 You may not be able to communicate with the service yet.
 ***

+## Submit

+This button is used to save and activate your new settings.
+This will not work if you have not filled in _every_ option for the relevant service (folders, qualities, languages, seasons, albums, availability).
+***

 ## Sonarr / Radarr